DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-01-27-adding-users.md

 ## Hypotheses

 Currently there's no way for a user to add users to their organisation.
 The current process depends on a support agent adding every user manually using Support for Apply.
-As we onboard more providers this make it slow to create accounts and means users have to really on support agents.
+As we onboard more providers this make it slow to create accounts and means users have to rely on support agents.

 If we let users invite colleagues to their organisation(s) Then they'll be able to add users quickly without having to rely on support agents